Menu

 Gregg Thornton, Esq., is the Executive Director of the Ohio Speech and Hearing Professionals Board and currently serves as the Past-President of NCSB.

-Jason Wigand is an audiologist and serves on the NCSB Board of Directors.
+Jason Wigand, Au.D. is an audiologist and serves on the NCSB Board of Directors.

 Continuing Education Credits